Viele/power_slide/README.md

 # Power Slide

-A blender addon so you can do presnetations in it
+A blender addon so you can do presentations in it